Articles | Volume 9, issue 8

 Short summary

 Mitigating turbine wakes is an important aspect to maximizing wind farm energy production but is a challenge to model.
 We demonstrate a new approach to modeling active wake mixing, which re-energizes turbine wake through periodic blade pitching.
-The new model divides the wake into separate steady, unsteady, and turbulent components, and solves for each in a computationally efficient manner.
-Our results show the model can reasonably predict the faster wake recovery due to mixing.
+The new model divides the wake into separate steady, unsteady, and turbulent components and solves for each in a computationally efficient manner.
+Our results show that the model can reasonably predict the faster wake recovery due to mixing.

 Joeri A. Frederik, Eric Simley, Kenneth A. Brown, Gopal R. Yalla, Lawrence C. Cheung, and Paul A. Fleming